nitpik/javascript/README.md

 1. **Collapses whitespace.** Use a single space anywhere there's more than one space or other whitespace characters.
 2. **Removes trailing whitespace.** Remove whitespace that appears before a line break.
 3. **Normalizes comma spacing.** Spaces before commas are removed and spaces after commas are added where expected (spaces are not added when the comma is immediately followed by a line break).
+4. **Normalizes semicolon spacing.** Spaces before semicolons are removed and spaces after semicolons are added where expected (spaces are not added when the semicolon is immediately followed by a line break).

 ## Usage